beetrootpaul/dart-07/README.md

 ## Credits

-I implemented this game on my own, as well as drawn all sprites and composed all SFXs and music.
+I implemented this game on my own, as well as drew all sprites and composed all SFXs and music.
 But there are some resources I found super useful and used some of them I used in the codebase as well.
 With huge thanks, here are those:

 - `#easingcheatsheet` cart by [ValerADHD](https://www.lexaloffle.com/bbs/?uid=47278) with copy-paste ready easing